heucke/TaskTracker/README.md

     + Fixed issue where time zone differences could move a selected date forwards by one day
 - 1.3
     + Changed main color of app to a nice blue (from Google's material design)
+- 1.31
+    + Fixed issue where cursor was invisible
+    + Changed styling of add task view